-Joseph continues his multi-part series on the Four Noble Truths.
-This week: What is the origin of Dukkha?
+Joseph continues his multi-part series on the Four Noble Truths, this time investigating the source of Dukkha.

-Click here to catch up with episode one.
+Click here to catch up with episode one of this series.

 Craving is the translation of the Pali word taṇhā, which means thirst.
 It is described as the fever of unsatisfied longing.
 Joseph discusses the three kinds of craving that the Buddha spoke of: sense pleasures, existence (becoming), and non-existence (not becoming).

 The craving for sense pleasure is the desire for all of our senses and sensations.
 Also included in this is the desire for pleasing states of mind.